emojiseed/bip-emojiseed/BIP_SUBMISSION_CHECKLIST.md

-# ✅ BIP Submission Checklist – BIP39 Emoji
+# ✅ BIP Submission Checklist – BIP Emoji Seed Mapping

 This checklist ensures the `bip-emoji` proposal meets the requirements for acceptance as a Bitcoin Improvement Proposal (BIP).